holochain/launcher-tauri/README.md

 A cross-platform executable that launches a local Holochain conductor, and lets you install and run Holochain apps.

-> Feedback is immensely welcome in the [issues section](https://github.com/holochain/launcher/issues).
+> Feedback is more than welcome in the [issues section](https://github.com/holochain/launcher/issues).

 ## Installing the Launcher